Chrissie Hynde: Other musical projects

 Hynde, along with Curved Air's Sonja Kristina, sang backing vocals on Mick Farren's 1978 album Vampires Stole My Lunch Money and also on Hurt by Chris Spedding.
 She also sang backing on a track, "Nite Klub", on the Specials' eponymous debut album.
 Hynde sang a duet with INXS on their album Full Moon, Dirty Hearts in 1993.
 She appears on the title track of the album.
 Hynde sang the vocals on the track "State of Independence Part II" on a Moodswings album named Moodfood, which was played during the closing credits on the soundtrack of Single White Female.
 She provided backing vocals on Morrissey's single "My Love Life" in 1991 and again on b-side "Shame Is The Name" in 2009.

-Hynde recorded a duet with Frank Sinatra on Sinatra's 1994 album Duets II.
-They performed the song "Luck Be a Lady".
-In 1995, Hynde made an acting appearance as fictional character Stephanie Schiffer on the US television comedy Friends on the episode "The One with the Baby on the Bus", in which she performed "Angel of the Morning" and the comedy song "Smelly Cat" (which she co-wrote) with Lisa Kudrow as Phoebe Buffay on acoustic guitar.
+Hynde recorded a duet with Frank Sinatra on his 1994 album Duets II.
+They performed the song "Luck Be a Lady."
+In 1995, Hynde made an acting appearance as fictional character Stephanie Schiffer on the US television comedy Friends.
+She was in the episode "The One with the Baby on the Bus", in which she performed "Angel of the Morning" and the comedy song "Smelly Cat" (which she co-wrote) with Lisa Kudrow as Phoebe Buffay on acoustic guitar.
 Also in 1995, Hynde sang a cover of "Love Can Build a Bridge" with Cher and Neneh Cherry.
 Eric Clapton appeared on the track, supplying the lead guitar solo that is featured in the song's instrumental bridge.

 In 1997, the EMI publishing company issued a cease and desist request to Rush Limbaugh, who for years had been using an edited instrumental version of Hynde's song "My City Was Gone" for the broadcast's opening theme.
 When the request came to Hynde's attention during a radio interview, she said her parents loved and listened to Rush and she did not mind its use.
 They agreed to a royalty contract which she retained and at one time used for a payment to PETA to raise awareness of chemical testing on animals.

-Hynde's most popular non-Pretenders collaboration with another artist, chartwise, was her 1985 collaboration with UB40 on a cover of Sonny and Cher's "I Got You Babe".
+Hynde's most popular non-Pretenders collaboration with another artist, chartwise, was her 1985 work with UB40 on a cover of Sonny and Cher's "I Got You Babe."
 The track topped the UK singles chart and went as high as No. 28 on the Billboard Hot 100 in the U.S.